cloudera-labs/hms-mirror/README.md

 ![hms-mirror](./images/HMS-Mirror.png)

-## Stage 1 - METADATA

-On the Lower Cluster we need to extract metadata for the tables we want to use in the upper cluster.
+## Phases
+### METADATA

+This phase is used to copy metadata from a 'source' cluster to a 'target' cluster while leveraging the data on the lower cluster.
+The scenario 'can' be used to migrate schema data from other 'hive metastore' systems to CDP Cloud as well.

 There are a few limitations to note here:
 - We're NOT sharing metadata stores between the clusters
 - This technique is restricted to _external_ and _non-transactional managed_ tables.  **ACID Tables** are **NOT** supported.
 - Partitioned datasets can be 'auto discovered' when the configuration `partitionDiscovery:auto=true` is set.
-- Partitioned datasets can be 'auto discovered' when the configuration `partitionDiscovery:auto=true` is set.

 - Partitions that do NOT follow the standard directory structure and aren't discoverable via `msck` are NOT supported yet.

 - [Link Clusters](./link_clusters.md) so the Upper Cluster can distcp from the lower cluster.

-## Stage 2 - STORAGE
+This is required to support storage access from the 'target' cluster to the 'source' cluster.
+The user/service account used to launch the jobs in the 'target' cluster is translated to the 'source' clusters storage access layer.
+The appropriate ACL's on the 'source' cluster must be established to allow this connection.

+### STORAGE

+This phase is used to copy the _metadata_ AND _data_ from the 'source' cluster to the 'target' cluster.
+There are several transfer options available:

+- SQL - Use `hive` to migrate the data between clusters using a series of transfer tables and _rename_ semantics to minimize disruption and reduce the number of times data is moved.
+- EXPORT_IMPORT - Use 'hive' EXPORT / IMPORT built in processes to create a copy of the data then transfer it to the target cluster.
+NOTE: For datasets with a high number of partitions, the EXPORT/IMPORT process can be quite time-consuming.
+Consider using 'SQL' or 'DISTCP' methods.
+- DISTCP - TBD.